vicmans/catalog-products/README.md

 # Product Catalog with Newsletter Subscription

 This project is a Laravel application that serves as a product catalog.
-Users can browse products and categories, subscribe to a newsletter, and receive updates about featured products.
+Provide an API to browse products and categories, subscribe to a newsletter, and receive updates about featured products.

 ## Features